luixlacrux/dotfiles/README.md

-# Dotfiles Configuration
+# Minimalist Dotfiles

-This repository contains my personal dotfiles for various tools and applications like git, zsh, and others.
-It uses GNU Stow to manage and link these configuration files easily across different systems.
+A clean and minimal dotfiles configuration focused on essential development tools.
+This repository contains configurations for:

+- **Homebrew** - Package management and dependency installation
+- **Oh My Posh** - Beautiful and customizable terminal prompt
+- **Zsh** - Modular shell configuration with aliases, completions, and plugins

+Uses GNU Stow for easy symlink management across different systems.

 > **Note**: This repository was forked and inspired by [maximux13/dotfiles](https://github.com/maximux13/dotfiles).